BSalita/XamarinAuthInForms/OAuthForms1/README.txt

 Project Structure
 1. OAuthForms1.sln is the solution file containing the following projects.
 2. OAuthForms1.csproj is the sample mobile app.
-It uses Xamarin.Forms (PCL) and Xamarin.Auth subclassing (PCL).
+It uses Xamarin.Forms (PCL) and Xamarin.Auth sub-classing.
 This project contains a default OAuth icon (EmbeddedResoruce).
 Also contains the all important JSON data file (EmbeddedResource).
 3. UAuth.csproj is a PCL project containing Xamarin.XAuth sub-classing definitions.
 Composed of one source file.
 4. OAuthForms1.(Droid|iOS|WinPhone) are the platform specific projects.
 Each project is as minimal as possible, containing just one link to the subclassed Xamarin.Auth implementation.
-5. src folder contains Xamarin.Forms subclassing.
+5. src folder contains Xamarin.Forms sub-classing.
 These files are platform independent.
 They should not be copied into projects, use "Add as Link" instead.
 6. Xamarin.Auth - Optional.
 Either install source from GitHub or include from Nuget.

 How to Create your Own Project
-1. Add Xamarin.Auth to your own project.
-Use Nuget (reference/component) or download source from GitHub as was done in OAuthForms1.sln sample.
+1. Add Xamarin.Auth to your own project; use Nuget reference or download source from GitHub as was done in OAuthForms1.sln sample.
-2. For each Xamarin.Auth referencing project (PCL and all platform projects) add a reference to UAuth.
+2. For each project needing Xamarin.Auth, add a reference to UAuth.
 Either add a reference to the dll, or add UAuth.csproj to your solution.
-3. Add *a link* (best to not add a copy) of src/uauthimpl.cs to each platform specific project.
+3. Add *a link* (best not to add a copy) of src/uauthimpl.cs to each platform specific project.
 The source code within uauthimpl.cs will correctly compile as it contains cross-platform code.

 If you'd like to contribute to the
 1. Add/test new providers.
-2. Implement missing subclassing in oauthdefs.cs and oauthimpl.cs.
+2. Implement missing subclassing members in oauthdefs.cs and oauthimpl.cs.
 3. Debug failing providers (GitHub, LinkedIn, PayPal, StackOverflow).
+4. Implement iOS compatibility in src/oauthimpl.c.